dbertolino-github/ecommerce_datawarehouse/README.md

 # olist_ecommerce examplained
-This repo contains an accademic datawarehouse project developed to test our skills in ETL processes and Data Visualization.
+This repo contains an academic datawarehouse project developed to test our skills in ETL processes and Data Visualization.
 The choosen dataset is a public one from the Kaggle website and it contains orders data from the Olist Brazilian e-commerce.

 https://www.kaggle.com/olistbr/brazilian-ecommerce